-Torture is one of the most serious violations of a person’s fundamental rights.
+Torture is one of the most serious violations of a person’s fundamental human rights.
 It destroys dignity, body and mind and has far-reaching effects on family and community.
-Freedom from torture is a universal and fundamental human right for all as guaranteed under international law and defined in the UN Convention against Torture.
-Its practice though remains alarmingly widespread, particularly in places out of public view.
+Freedom from torture is a universal and fundamental human right for all as guaranteed under international law and defined in the UN Convention Against Torture.
+However, its practice remains alarmingly widespread, particularly in places out of public view.

-The WMA has a long-standing commitment to act for the prevention of all forms of torture and ill treatment.
-The WMA unequivocally condemns any involvement of physicians in acts of torture, whether active or passive, as a severe infringement of the International Code of Ethics and Human Rights Law.
+The World Medical Association (WMA) has a long-standing commitment to act for the prevention of all forms of torture and ill treatment.
+The WMA unequivocally condemns any involvement of physicians in acts of torture, whether active or passive, as a severe infringement of the International Code of Ethics and human rights law.

 Nelson Mandela Rules (1)